 Considering that the industry averages fuel consumption at idle, for a Class 8 tractor, ranges from 0.6 gallons to 1.1 gallons, according to Thermo King, APUs enable truck fleets to substantially reduce fuel costs while still powering the amenities and tools drivers and crews need to perform their jobs most productively.

-But, with a per-vehicle cost of $6,000 to $10,000 (plus installation), and various options to evaluate, the process for selecting the right APU for the application and budget can be daunting.
+But, with a per-vehicle cost of $6,000 to $10,000 (plus installation), and various options to evaluate, the process of selecting the right APU for the application and budget can be daunting.

 Combustion-Power vs. All-Electric APUs